brockn/hdfs-nfs-proxy/README.md

         localhost:/   /mnt/hdfs   nfs4       rw,intr,timeo=600,proto=tcp      0 0

-1. Ensure you have maven installed and hadoop command configured with *-site.xml pointing at the namenode.

 1. Build the package which includes dependencies.
 You need choose the appropiate hadoop version when building the package.
 Examples below: